gohugoio/hugo/content/templates/go-templates.md

 ## Functions

-Go template ships with a few functions that provide basic functionality.
-The Go template system also provides a mechanism for applications to extend the set of available functions.
-[Hugo template functions][hugofunctions] provide additional functionality we believe us useful for building websites.
+Go templates only ship with a few basic functions but also provide a mechanism for applications to extend the original set.

+[Hugo template functions][functions] provide additional functionality specific to building websites.
 Functions are called by using their name followed by the required parameters separated by spaces.
 Template functions cannot be added without recompiling Hugo.

 ### Example 1: Adding Numbers